raspy135/Qun-synthesizer/README.md

 ![sub_mode_change](manual_images/sub_mode_change.gif)

-* Alternatively, if you press Mode button and release it, sticky mode button is activated (Square is indicated next to mode name).
-If you press one of 8 buttons, this will change first 8 of Sub mode in the Major mode.
+* Alternatively, if you press Mode button and release it, sticky mode button is activated.
+Help will be shown.
+If you press one of 8 buttons or press "Rec" or "Mode" on the base board,this will change Sub mode in the Major mode.
 For example in Parameter mode, press Mode button, then press button 2 (second button of the 8 buttons) will switch to OSC2 sub mode.
+If you press Mode and "Rec" in the base board, "FM Conf" mode will be selected.
-This may offer a quicker way to access the sub mode once you remember the position.
+This offers a quicker way to access the sub mode once you remember the position.

 After you enter the sub mode you want, then next you need to select and change the parameter.
 * Press one of 8 buttons + rotate dial = Change parameter